tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a 3rd year Computer Science student with both interest and experience in developing high-performance software.
+I am a 3rd year Computer Science student with both the interest and experience in developing high-performance software.
 I most recently interned at Huawei Canada, where I helped design and implement cryptographic frameworks from scratch using C.

 I work most comfortably in:
 * C++ ( OpenSSL, mBedTLS, Ncurse )